 Surrey’s Cafe and Juice Bar- Banana foster french toast is a New Orleans classic.
 Surrey’s was highly reviewed and near the Garden District.
-This place was SO GOOD, and the french toast were some of the best I’ve ever had.
+This place was SO GOOD and the french toast was some of the best I’ve ever had.

-Sucré: They had delicious macarons in unique flavors like banana foster and chicory!
-Their cupcakes are also a good choice, plus they have a cute outdoor patio.
+Sucré- They have delicious macarons in unique flavors like banana foster and chicory.
+Their cupcakes are also a good choice.
+Plus, they have a cute outdoor patio.

 Dat Dog- Jorge loves trying hot dog places with unusual choices.
 So we headed to Dat Dog where he ordered an alligator dog.
 Eek, no thanks.
-They have regular hot dogs too for us boring folk.
-I only ordered fries, which were REALLY good.
+They have regular hot dogs, too, for us boring folk.
+I only ordered fries, which were great and perfectly crispy.
 He definitely wants to visit again whenever we’re back in New Orleans.

 Carousel Bar & Lounge- GO HERE!!
-It was such a fun and unique experience.
-You’ll find this bar inside Hotel Monteleone.
+It was such a fun experience.
+You’ll find this bar inside the Hotel Monteleone.
 I read that it’s usually packed and hard to get seats at the carousel, but we went really late so we had no issues.
-The carousel slowly spins as the bartenders make drinks, and you sip on your delicious orders!
+The carousel slowly spins as the bartenders make drinks.

 Cafe Du Monde- This is a given!
 It’s a famous little cafe that’s worth a stop (or three).
 The little puffs of heaven (as a friend calls them) live up to the hype.
 We had some each day we were there because why the hell not?
 But I sure paid for it later…

 Cochon Butcher- We love BBQ, so we walked miles and miles to try this place.
-We were happy with Cochon and totally recommend it.
+We were happy with Cochon and do recommend it.

-We booked an Airbnb in the French Quarter about a block away from Bourbon street.
+We booked an Airbnb in the French Quarter about a block away from Bourbon Street.
 We didn’t go to any bars on that street (not our scene), so I have no recommendations.
 But, I did love being close to a lot of great places, including all of the colorful homes in the quarter.
-Here’s the rooftop view from our Airbnb:

 I foolishly didn’t realize I would need a car in order to explore all the neighborhoods in the short amount of time we had (2.5 days).
-We booked one with Hertz and it only cost us $32 for the day, which is cheaper than doing a bus tour!
-I recommend checking if you have an alumni discount code from wherever you graduated college.
-We used Jorge’s DePaul code and it brought our price down a bit.
+We booked one with Hertz and it was only $32 for the day, which is cheaper than doing a bus tour.

-If you don’t want to adventure out, there’s plenty in the French Quarter:
+If you don’t want to rent a car and adventure out, there’s still plenty in the French Quarter neighborhood alone.

-If you are up for exploring then head toward the Garden District and Irish Channel.
-There you’ll find gems like this Alice in Wonderland inspired home!
+If you are up for exploring then head toward the Garden District and Irish Channel neighborhoods.
+There you’ll find gems like this Alice in Wonderland inspired home.

-In my opinion, Bywater and Marigny win in the colorful homes department.
-There were just SO many options there:
+In my opinion, the Bywater and Marigny neighborhoods win in the colorful homes department.
+There was a colorful facade at every turn.